Hambrock History, Family Crest & Coats of Arms

 The surname Hambrock is derived from the old Gaelic personal name Ainmhire, meaning freedom from levity or madness.
 The names Convery and Hanbury, and their variants, have this same origin.
 Typically, the Irish surname Mac Ainmhire is anglicized as Convery, and the surname O hAinmhire, as Hanbury.
 The name Hanbury also came to Ireland during the English settlements of the 17th century, and can be of English toponymic origin, from the place in Staffordshire.

 Early Origins of the Hambrock family

 Important Dates for the Hambrock family

 This web page shows only a small excerpt of our Hambrock research.
-Another 136 words (10 lines of text) are included under the topic Early Hambrock History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) are included under the topic Early Hambrock History in all our PDF Extended History products and printed products wherever possible.

 Hambrock Spelling Variations

 Spelling variations of this family name include: Convery, Mac Convery, O'Convery, Hanbury, Hanberry, Hambery, Hambrock, Hanborogh and many more.

 Early Notables of the Hambrock family (pre 1700)

 More information is included under the topic Early Hambrock Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hambrock family